smb685/ReadMEGen/README.md

 Installation instructions: Downloaded from Course with given code.
 Install Inquired for code to work.

 ## Usage:
 Usage instructions: Start Terminal.
+Install "npm i inquirer".
 Enter "node index.js".
 Follow promts.
 ReadMe.md will be generated.

 ## License:
 This application is covered under the MIT license.